Skip to main content

 We also want to highlight the interaction between financial independence and gender-based violence for disabled women and gender minorities.
 As stated by the assembly in its open

 letter, there is no place in our society for gender-based violence.
-According to an Irish report, disabled women are, on average, three times more likely to be subjected to intimate violence compared to non-disabled women.
+According to an Irish report, disabled women are, on average, three times more likely to be subjected to intimate violence compared with non-disabled women.
 While there are many different reasons for this, as highlighted by our members' consultations and backed up by international research, disabled women's lack of financial independence plays a major role in this.
 Lack of financial independence has been found to be one of the most significant risk factors for being exposed to intimate partner violence and represents a major barrier to escaping an abusive relationship.

 We are encouraged to see that within the recommendations produced by the citizens' assembly on care and social protection there is no suggestion of measures which disempower or deliberately uproot the lives of disabled women and gender minorities in the name of safety.
 When abuse is directed at disabled gender minority people, we are often met with safeguarding responses that remove disabled people from our communities, disempower them and ultimately fail to protect them.
 As calls for increased safeguarding powers grow louder, we want to be clear that we do not support this and they do not protect us.
 We need to examine both the causative and protective factors relating to the violence against disabled women and gender minorities, just as we do for their non-disabled peers, in order to substantially address and reduce this violence.
 Approaches which rely on a safeguarding approach fail to look past assumptions about our inherent vulnerability to the reality of our lives, and risk restricting or denying our human rights, including our equal right to autonomy, in the name of keeping us safe.